HEPTHools/Adinkra/README.md

 Click on the download link above.
 Save to your local machine by either

-* Right (control) clicking the above download link and saving to your local hard drive.
+* Right (control) clicking the above download link and saving to your local hard drive

-* Copying the raw text stored at the above link into a text editor and saving with only a .m extension.
+* or copying the raw text stored at the above link into a text editor and saving with only a .m extension.

 Adinkra.m may be saved anywhere on your local machine and must then be installed as described in the "Installation Instructions" below.